Beginner’s Guide to Using Handlebars.js

 Hi, My name is {{{name}}}. ...

 There you go!
-The heading tag is now rendered correctly; the name is displayed in italics.
+The heading tag is now rendered correctly, and the name is displayed in italics.

 Conditional Helper

-Handlebars supports conditional helper (or also known as conditional function).
+Handlebars supports conditional helpers (also known as conditional functions).
 This feature is an exclusive addition to Handlebars, not available in Mustache.
-Conditional helper is useful to prevent data rendering if the data value is empty.
+A conditional helper is useful for preventing data rendering if the value is empty.
 As an example, let’s remove the value from our age data.

 var dataSource = {